vermiceli/nes-contra-us/README.md

 ## 2. Linking
-Linking is the concept of combining the various .o object files into a single .nes rom file.
+Linking is the concept of combining the various .o object files into a single .nes ROM file.
 This is done by the cl65 linker.
 Its job is to replace labels with actual CPU memory addresses where the labels will exist when loaded.
-These are then stored in the resulting contra.nes rom file.
+These are then stored in the resulting contra.nes ROM file.
 This is aided by the linker configuration file contra.cfg.

-This file specifies the layout of the .net rom file.
+This file specifies the layout of the .net ROM file.
 Without this file, or with a misconfigured file, the linker would not generate an identical .nes file.
 There are two parts to the contra.cfg file: MEMORY layout and SEGMENTS layout.